MatteoScorcia/Computer-Vision-CNNs/README.md

    - Employ the pre-trained network as a feature extractor, accessing the activation of an intermediate layer (for instance the last convolutional layer) and train a multiclass linear SVM.

-## Description of the approach and implementation choices and results
+## Description of the approach, implementation choices and results

 For each one of the previous points, there is a notebook.